simonbesnard1/icesat2db/README.md

 - Felix Dombrowski (felixd@gfz.de)
 - Mikhail Urbazaev (urbazaev@gfz.de)
 - Simon Besnard (besnard@gfz.de)
-- Amelia Holcomb (ah2174@cam.ac.uk)
+- Amelia Holcomb (amelia.holcomb@gmail.com)

 ## Acknowledgments
-The development of gediDB was supported by the European Union through the [FORWARDS](https://forwards-project.eu/) and [NextGenCarbon](https://www.nextgencarbon-project.eu/) projects, and by the Helmholtz Association via the Helmholtz Foundation Model Initiative ([3D-ABC project](https://www.3d-abc.ai/)).
+The development of icesat2DB was supported by the European Union through the [FORWARDS](https://forwards-project.eu/) and [NextGenCarbon](https://www.nextgencarbon-project.eu/) projects, and by the Helmholtz Association via the Helmholtz Foundation Model Initiative ([3D-ABC project](https://www.3d-abc.ai/)).
 Amelia Holcomb acknowledges funding from the Harding Distinguished Postgraduate Scholarship.

 ## License
 This project is licensed under the EUROPEAN UNION PUBLIC LICENCE v.1.2 License - see the LICENSE file for details.